Mi-verbs

-Mi-verbs are an extremely ancient feature of Proto-Indoeuropean grammar.
-Sanskrit verbs are exclusively -mi verbs, all Latin verbs except the forms sum and inquam are -o verbs, whereas Ancient Greek verbs can be either.
-The typical example used to illustrate this is the Sanskrit verb bhárami, Latin fero, Greek φέρω, phérō (“I bear”).
+Mi-verbs are an extremely ancient feature of Proto-Indo-European grammar.
+Sanskrit verbs are exclusively -mi verbs, all Latin verbs except the forms sum and inquam are -o verbs, whereas Ancient Greek verbs could be either.
+A typical example used to illustrate this is the Sanskrit verb bhárami, Latin fero, Greek φέρω, phérō (“I bear”).

 The most common verb is the copula, and therefore it has survived longest, just as in Latin the only Anglo-Saxon mi-verb is the copula eom, nowadays shortened to am.
-The verb “give” is also very common and is, together with the copula, still a mi-verb in modern Slavic languages (for example, the Czech word dávám).
+The verb "give" is also very common and is, together with the copula, still a mi-verb in modern Slavic languages (for example, the Czech word dávám).